fpdetective/fpdetective/src/extensions/README.md

 ## Firefox

 * If you have cloned the repository, you will already have the extension in the directory `~/fpbase/src/extensions/ff`.
 Otherwise, you can download it from [here](https://github.com/fpdetective/fpdetective/raw/master/src/extensions/ff/fpdetective.xpi).
-* In order to inatall the extension you have to run firefox and go to Tools > Add-ons
+* In order to install the extension you have to run firefox and go to Tools > Add-ons
-* Choose "extensions" from the left menu
+* Choose "Extensions" from the left menu
 * Go to the tools in the upper-right part of the window and "Install Add-on From File"
-* Select the file `fpdetective.xpi` and accept.
+* Select the file `fpdetective.xpi`.
 * You may need to restart Firefox

 ## Chrome

+* If you have cloned the repository, you will already have the extension in the directory `~/fpbase/src/extensions/ch`.
+Otherwise, you have to download it from [here](https://github.com/fpdetective/fpdetective/blob/master/src/extensions/ch/ch.crx?raw=true) and unzip it.
+* In order to install the extension you have to go to Chrome's Preferences toolbar button and select "Settings"
+* Choose "Extensions" from the left menu
+* Now, click on "Load unpacked extension..."
+* Select the unziped folder if you downloaded the page from here, or select the folder `~/fpbase/src/extensions/ch`.
-* You can download the Chrome extension from [here](https://github.com/fpdetective/fpdetective/blob/master/src/extensions/ch/ch.crx?raw=true).
+* You may need to restart Chrome
-*

 ## Manual of Use